Frqei/Discord-Bot-Twitter-Live/README.md

 A discord bot which send to discord links from selected twitter users

- 1- just go to https://discordapp.com/  (login/register) then go to developers 2- APPLICATIONS > My Apps > new apps
+ 1- just go to https://discordapp.com/  (login/register) then go to developers \n 2- APPLICATIONS > My Apps > new apps \n
  3- set your app name and so on   +   Create a Bot User (keep this tab open , you will have to copy the bot's token) 4- go to https://discordapi.com/permissions and paste your APP DETAILS > Client ID in the input field, in the mean time choose the permissions you'll need, the admin of your discord server will have to accept those permissions by click on the generated link and filling the form